achrafsouk/cloudfront-rule-engine/README.md

 The last command, executes a bash script to fill KVS with the rules, based on the template in /rules/rule.array with resource values replaced by the output of the CDK deploy step.

+In the output of CDK, there is an HTML url.
+Click on it to view the demo.
+Follow the instructions on the home page to navigate the demo.

 # Origin selection in CloudFront Functions

 Since reInvent 2024, CloudFront Functions allows you to [dynamically select the origin](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/helper-functions-origin-modification.html) using the ```updateRequestOrigin``` method.